luosheng/OpenSim/README.md

 OpenSim is an open source alternative for [SimPholders](https://simpholders.com), written in Swift.
 It's working for Xcode 7.

+You can visit the latest [release](https://github.com/luosheng/OpenSim/releases) to grab a pre-built version.

 ## TODO

 * [ ] Better UI